 “Christmas music can be a blessing and a curse, depending on how you use it.
 While it gets people’s emotions going and can have a positive effect on shopping behavior, too much can have the opposite effect—especially among staff.”

 4. Mix Christmas music into your chosen genre

-If you usually play commercial pop music, play pop covers of favorite Christmas songs.
+If you usually play pop music, play pop covers of favorite Christmas songs.
 If you typically play jazz, play Christmas-themed jazz songs.
 It’s that easy.

 6. Involve the team

-7. Play different music outside business hours
+7. Play different music outside of business hours

-8. Skip it altogether
+8. Or skip it altogether

 Candy Cane Pop